Good Design

 3. In double stories, the NCC specifies window restrictors to limit sash openings to 125mm max, for sashes below 1700mm, to prevent child falls.
 While very important this can ruin ratings where heat loads are an issue.
 (Common in hotter climates).
 Instead, choose the safety screen option, or include a fully openable sash above 1700mm.

-4. Roof ventilation also significantly lowers attic heat loads in hot climates.
-(See NCC ventilator area & venting requirements.)
+4. Roof ventilation can also have a small impact on lowering attic cooling loads in hot climates.
+(See NCC ventilator area & venting requirements, and check for benefit with assessor.)

 NOTE: Effects 1-3 will benefit homes in cooler climates during summer too!
 The ★ benefits are just less because overheating hours are less.